Italian coast guard brings ashore migrants on Lampedusa | The China Post

 “Otherwise we will activate all procedures to prevent Italy being a port of arrival for human traffickers,” Salvini tweeted.

-The vessel, operated by the NGO Mediterranea Saving Humans group of left-wing activists, now faces a search for a port where refugees will be able to disembark.
+The vessel, operated by the NGO Mediterranea, now faces a search for a port where refugees will be able to disembark.

 Read more: What drives Sea-Watch captain Carola Rackete to rescue migrants?